xtdb/xtdb/docs/schema.md

 **Note: in
 [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), a
-triplet is made up of Subject Predicate Object, in Datomic the same thing is called Entity Attribute Value.**
+triple is made up of Subject Predicate Object, in Datomic the same thing is called Entity Attribute Value.**

-### Triplets, Documents and Property Graphs
+### Triples, Documents and Property Graphs

-Crux will deal with entities as either a triplets or documents.
-The identifier in the subject position in the triplet represents its entity.
+Crux will deal with entities as either a triples or documents.
+The identifier in the subject position in the triple represents its entity.
 In a document store, each document would be represented as versions of this same entity.
-In a triplet store the document is implicit, being all predicates reachable from an entity.
+In a triple store the document is implicit, being all predicates reachable from an entity.

-The triplets, or the properties of the documents, can be connected to other entities in a graph.
+The triples, or the properties of the documents, can be connected to other entities in a graph.
 For more about this, see [query](query.md).

-One reason to use documents and not triplets, is that triplets are really an implementation detail, and users are likely to think about distinct versions of entities, like when using the map form in Datomic.
-When allowing access to the triplets themselves, the user can create a new version of an entity "by mistake" without seeing the full state of the resulting entity.
+One reason to use documents and not triples, is that triples are really an implementation detail, and users are likely to think about distinct versions of entities, like when using the map form in Datomic.
+When allowing access to the triples themselves, the user can create a new version of an entity "by mistake" without seeing the full state of the resulting entity.

-The triplets will further need at least bitemporal query support, see [bitemp](bitemp.md) and the ability to build various forms of retention and provenance models on top of the raw data, see [retention](retention.md).
+The triples will further need at least bitemporal query support, see [bitemp](bitemp.md) and the ability to build various forms of retention and provenance models on top of the raw data, see [retention](retention.md).

-This idea of documents above is close to the main other graph model, apart from triplets like in RDF, Property Graphs, see the relevant documentation for [TinkerPop](http://tinkerpop.apache.org/docs/current/reference/#intro) and
+This idea of documents above is close to the main other graph model, apart from triples like in RDF, Property Graphs, see the relevant documentation for [TinkerPop](http://tinkerpop.apache.org/docs/current/reference/#intro) and